Eligibility and terms and conditions

 - Satisfy the entry criteria for admission to their chosen programme of study.

 - This scholarship programme is not available to current registered Brunel students on a full time or part time undergraduate or postgraduate programme.
-Students on the LBIC programmes and distance learning versions of courses, or the English@Brunel, Pre-sessional English and Intensive Foundation or Premasters courses through the IPLC (International Pathways and Language Centre).
+Students on the London Brunel International College (LBIC) programmes and distance learning versions of courses, or the English@Brunel, Pre-sessional English and Intensive Foundation or Premasters courses through the International Pathways and Language Centre (IPLC).

 - This scholarship programme is not available to those that have been in receipt of a Brunel International Scholarship previously, either as part of current or earlier studies.

 - By accepting a scholarship you are agreeing to become a Student Ambassador for the University.
-As a student ambassador you would be expected to:
+You will be welcomed into the University at a Scholar's Reception during your first weeks and may be asked to:

 - Scholarship awards are decided by the International Scholarship Panel and all decisions are final.
 The University will not accept any appeals in respect of the decisions made by the Panel.